 Copies of the Zoo Licensing Act 1981 and other legislation mentioned on this page can be purchased from Her Majesty's Stationery Office or can be accessed at http://www.legislation.gov.uk/

-A copy of the Zoo Licensing Act 1981 can be viewed at the Trading Standards Service, Room 702, Civic Centre, Newcastle upon Tyne where you may also obtain the requisite application forms and further help or advice.
+A copy of the Zoo Licensing Act 1981 can be viewed at the Trading Standards Service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne where you may also obtain the requisite application forms and further help or advice.

 For further information or clarification please contact the:

-Trading Standards Service, Public Safety and Regulation, City of Newcastle upon Tyne, Room 702, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 E mail: firstname.lastname@example.org.
 Phone 0191 2116121